mttaggart/python-cs/div/lesson.md

 In this lesson, students will build on what they learned in **mult** to do integer division.

+##Recommended Prerequisite Modules
+* mult

 ## Essential Questions
-* How are complex mathematical operations just repetitions of simpler ones?
-* How can we use programming to take large problems and reduce them to smaller ones?
-* What advantages are there in using functions to write our programs?
+* How does division actually work?
+* What strategies help us translate human processes to computer instructions?

 ## Resources
 * Python v.3.x